richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_commands.md

 ```
 - If configuration has different local names then it will see that it needs to create a new resource and destroy the incorrectly named local named resource.
 They need to match.

-- `terraform apply -refresh-only` - refreshes the state file to match the terraform configuration.
+- `terraform apply -refresh-only` - refreshes the state file to match the current settings of managed remote objects.
+    - This command updates the state file only it does not make any changes to the cloud resources.
+    - `terraform refresh` - This is now deprecated as default behaviour is unsafe, it is the equivalent to `terraform apply -refresh-only -auto-approve`.

 - `terraform state rm` - remove resources from the terraform state e.g. `terraform state rm azurerm_virtual_network.myvnet-new`.
     - If still present in configuration , it will recreate.